 TGaz Editor: Modify the text in P54L5-6 (9.4.2.127.9) as follows:

-The DMG Direction Measurement Capabilities field advertises capabilities for performing direction measurement as part of DMG or EDMG exchanges
+The DMG Direction Measurement Capabilities field advertises capabilities for performing direction measurement as part of PDMG or PEDMG exchanges

 TGaz Editor: Modify the text in P54L9-25 (9.4.2.127.9) as follows:

-A DMG/EDMG STA sets the AOA TX Capability subfield to 1 to indicate the ability to attach a TRN field to an FTM frame for the purpose of allowing the receiver of that frame to perform Angle of Arrival (AOA) estimation.
+A PDMG STA sets the AOA TX Capability subfield to 1 to indicate the ability to attach a TRN field to an FTM frame for the purpose of allowing the receiver of that frame to perform Angle of Arrival (AOA) estimation.

-A DMG/EDMG STA sets the AOA RX Capability subfield to 1 to indicate the ability to estimate the AOA based on a TRN field attached to an FTM frame.
+A PDMG STA sets the AOA RX Capability subfield to 1 to indicate the ability to estimate the AOA based on a TRN field attached to an FTM frame.

-A DMG/EDMG STA sets the AOD TX Capability subfield to 1 to indicate the ability to attach a TRN field, possibly with different antenna settings to different TRN subfields, to an FTM frame, or the purpose of allowing the responder to estimate the Angle of Departure (AOD) of the packet.
+A PDMG STA sets the AOD TX Capability subfield to 1 to indicate the ability to attach a TRN field, possibly with different antenna settings to different TRN subfields, to an FTM frame, or the purpose of allowing the responder to estimate the Angle of Departure (AOD) of the packet.

-A DMG/EDMG STA sets the AOD RX Capability subfield to 1 to indicate the ability to estimate the AOD based on a TRN field attached to a Fine Timing Measurement frame and send a report.
+A PDMG STA sets the AOD RX Capability subfield to 1 to indicate the ability to estimate the AOD based on a TRN field attached to a Fine Timing Measurement frame and send a report.

-A DMG/EDMG STA sets the AOD Feedback Best TRN subfield to 1 to indicate the ability to send a best TRN subfield index, based on measurement on a TRN field sent by the receiver STA, for the purpose of AOD estimation.
+A PDMG STA sets the AOD Feedback Best TRN subfield to 1 to indicate the ability to send a best TRN subfield index, based on measurement on a TRN field sent by the receiver STA, for the purpose of AOD estimation.

-A DMG/EDMG STA sets the AOD Channel Measurement Feedback subfield to 1 to indicate the ability to send a Channel Measurement Feedback element based on measurement on a TRN field sent by the peer RSTA, for the purpose of AOD estimation
+A PDMG STA sets the AOD Channel Measurement Feedback subfield to 1 to indicate the ability to send a Channel Measurement Feedback element based on measurement on a TRN field sent by the peer RSTA, for the purpose of AOD estimation

 TGaz Editor: Modify the text in P55L15 as follows:

-For EDMG ranging, the Secure ToF Measurement subfield is set to 1 by an ISTA to request a
+For Secure PEDMG ranging, the Secure ToF Measurement subfield is set to 1 by an ISTA to request a

 TGaz Editor: Modify the text in P55L15 as follows:

 exchange.
 Otherwise the Secure ToF Measurement field is set to 0.
-In cases other than EDMG ranging, the Secure ToF Measurement subfield is reserved.
+In cases other than Secure PEDMG ranging, the Secure ToF Measurement subfield is reserved.

 TGaz Editor: in table 9-618 replace “EDMG Ranging Priority” with “PEDMG Ranging Priority”